Single Region Template

 Admission

-You should complete the application and send it back as soon as possible to avoid being closed out of classes.
-There is no fee involved to apply and a deposit is not necessary until you are accepted and register for classes.
+There is no fee to apply, and a deposit is not necessary until you are accepted and register for classes.

 Financial Assistance